I love having aquariums and I enjoy giving tips on how to maintain them.

-- Tropical or fresh water fish live and eat in various areas of the world and different levels of water depth.
-Make sure your fish are compatible with each other or you will have carnage and dead fish clouding up the water.
+- Tropical or freshwater fish live and eat in various areas of the world and different levels of water depth.
+Make sure your fish are compatible with each other, or you will have carnage and dead fish clouding up the water.

 - African and South American cichlids require different aquarium décor and have different water needs than guppies, mollies, or tetras.
-They are much more aggressive than gold fish and gouramis.
+They are much more aggressive than goldfish and gouramis.

-Step Four: Feeding Your Fish for a Clean Tank
+4. Feeding Your Fish for a Clean Tank

 How you feed your fish also plays a role in how easy is it to keep your aquarium clean.
 Different fish have different diets: some eat other fish, some eat veggie diets, and there is a wide variety of flakes and pellets to keep your fish from starving to death.

-The Result: A Steady State of Being
+End Result: A Steady State of Being

 If you are like me, once you have your tank filter, decorations, fish population, and feeding routine just the way you like it, you will rearrange your aquarium several times before being satisfied with the way it looks.
-Try not to stress your fish by moving them for two to three months, and you will find you aquarium stays cleaner longer.
+Try not to stress your fish by moving them for two to three months, and you will find your aquarium stays cleaner longer.